SebastianS-1997/mtDNA_analysis/README.md

 # Overview

-The provided Python script is designed to perform the following tasks:
+This Python script is designed to perform the following tasks:

-1. Identify confirmed pathogenic variants using MITOMAP database.
+1. Identify confirmed pathogenic variants using the MITOMAP database.
-2. Compare variants with zero frequency in HelixMTdb database.
+2. Find zero frequency variants using the HelixMTdb database.
-3. Match variants with predictions using MitImpact database.
+3. Find zero frequency variants using the gnomAD database.
-4. Compare variants with gnomAD database.
+4. Match zero frequency variants with predictions using the MitImpact database.
-5. Map variant positions to loci.
+5. Map variant positions to mtDNA loci.

 # Installation